the-colony/rsrf/README.md

 ## Receipt

+### version
+Version of the spec used by the receipt.

 ### receiptID
 Required.
 String.
-This is the globally unique ID of your receipt.
+This is the unique ID of your receipt within your store.

 ### sellerName
 Required.
 String.
 Name of the seller.